 Take note of two important aspects of the towering metallic image described here.
 First, the metal decreases in value as we descend from the head to the legs and feet of the image.
 This means that the quality of each succeeding kingdom/empire is less in value than the one preceding it.
 Second, the metal increases in strength as we descend the statue’s body.
 In other words, the power and scope of each succeeding kingdom/empire is greater than the one preceding it.

 Finally, notice that the two legs of iron represent a kingdom that is divided.
 The Roman Empire was indeed divided, with capitals at both Rome and Constantinople.
-The toes of the feet are part of iron and part of clay.
+The feet are part of iron and part of clay.
 Iron does not and cannot mix with clay, so this is a picture of final instability.
 When the feet break apart, the entire man will collapse.
-Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms and to see more clearly that the ten toes are actually ten separate kings who temporarily unite in the last days.
+Careful study must be made of three chapters in order to fully understand the succession of these four kingdoms.

 Compare Revelation 13 and 17 with Daniel 7.
 Together, they present a sobering and powerful prophecy about latter-day events—events that will affect you and me in our lifetime!
 Revelation 17:8 describes a “beast” that ascends out of a “bottomless pit” and is ridden by a “woman.”
 Verse 12 shows that this beast involves ten kings who shall receive power and unite under a charismatic leader who will take the role of the “beast.”
-This will be the seventh, and last, short-lived resurrection of the Holy Roman Empire—arising right now in the heart of Europe.
+Many think this leader is the one the world awaits today.
+But he will be the eighth, and last, short-lived resurrection of the Babylonian system—preceded by the seventh, which will arise in Europe during the mustard seed phase of God’s Kingdom.

-Something incredible happens “in the days of these kings” (the ten toes, which depict the ten last kings of Revelation 17:12).
+Something incredible happens “in the days of these kings” (Dan.
+2:44).
 Christ’s arrival removes all doubt about exactly what the kingdom of God is.
-Also, God tells us when it will arrive—“in the days of these kings.”
-Daniel 2:44 states, “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people [God will never allow people to seize control], but it shall break in pieces and consume all these kingdoms, and it shall stand for ever.”
+Daniel 2:44 states, “And in the days of these kings shall the God of heaven set up a kingdom, which shall never be destroyed: and the kingdom shall not be left to other people [God will never allow people to seize control], but it shall break in pieces and consume all these kingdoms, and it shall stand forever.”
+This of course is well after the previously described mustard seed phase.
+This dramatic takeover cannot be the same as the Kingdom’s Matthew 13 beginning.

 That’s right!
 God—not men—will establish the final and greatest world-ruling empire of all time.
 And He tells us that He will never allow the opinions of men to intervene and disrupt it, for it will “stand forever.”
 This promise is sure.
 It will happen—whether men believe it or not!